JohnKylle29/blazor-userform-exercise/README.md

 ## Final Thoughts
 I focused on keeping the implementation simple and aligned with the requirements.
 The component is reusable, easy to understand, and can be extended further if needed.

+---

+## Additional Notes
+- Developed using Visual Studio 2026
+- The email uniqueness check is mocked
+- Use `test@gmail.com` to simulate a duplicate email scenario